skypjack/entt/README.md

 There are two types of signal handlers in `EnTT`, internally called _managed_ and _unmanaged_.<br/>
 They differ in the way they work around the tradeoff between performance, memory usage and safety.
-In one case, listeners can be any kind of objects and the client is in charge of connecting and disconnecting them from the sink to avoid crashes due to different lifetimes.
-In the other case, listeners must be wrapped in an `std::shared_ptr` and the sink will take care of disconneting them whenever they die.
+Managed listeners must be wrapped in an `std::shared_ptr` and the sink will take care of disconneting them whenever they die.
+Unmanaged listeners can be any kind of objects and the client is in charge of connecting and disconnecting them from a sink to avoid crashes due to different lifetimes.

 ### Managed signal handler